We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Silba Island

 Silba Island is in the northern Dalmatian archipelago and is a car and hotel free island.
-The island markets itself as a haven of tranquillity and much of the island is still covered by Mediterranean black oak and maquis.
-The objective for our partners on this island is to develop the first marine research centre for northern Dalmatia and they have a series of research projects on seagrass, sea urchins, protected species and fisheries, as well as marine plastics.
+The island markets itself as a haven of tranquillity and much of the island is still covered by Mediterranean holm oak and maquis.
+The objective for our partners on this island is to develop the first marine research centre for northern Dalmatia and they have a series of research projects on seagrass, sea urchins, rocky reef biodiversity, as well as marine plastics.

 • Attend lectures/workshops on biodiversity and conservation